• Skip to primary navigation

 There's something about a big bowl of ham and bean soup that just feels solid.

-It’s simple, filling, and made with things you might already have—dry beans, leftover ham, broth, and a few basic vegetables.
+It's simple, filling, a pantry-staple dish often associated with New England cooking, traditionally made with small white beans like navy or Great Northern, and made with things you might already have-dry beans, leftover ham, broth, and a few basic vegetables.

 The Instant Pot makes it even easier.

 You throw everything in, lock the lid, and walk away.
-No babysitting a simmering pot, no soaking beans overnight, no second-guessing the texture.
+No babysitting a simmering pot, no soaking beans overnight, no second-guessing the texture, since pressure cooking softens beans in under an hour (typically about 35-40 minutes at high pressure for unsoaked beans).

 This version gives you tender beans, rich broth, and hearty bites of ham in just over an hour.